j4n1k/personal-blog/content/posts/warehouse-opt/index.md

 {{< /chart >}}

-Given the complexity of SLAP, solving it typically involves heuristics or metaheuristic search methods.
+We have shown that due to the NP-hard nature of SLAP, finding an optimal solution within a reasonable time frame is challenging, especially for large-scale problems.
+This complexity calls for the use of advanced optimization techniques such as heuristic methods, metaheuristic algorithms (e.g., genetic algorithms, simulated annealing), and approximation algorithms.
+These approaches can provide near-optimal solutions more efficiently compared to exact methods, which may be computationally prohibitive for large instances.
 Therefore in the next part of this series we will look into a genetic algorithm for solving the SLAP.

 # References
 \[1\] R. de Koster, T. Le-Duc, and K. J. Roodbergen, “Design and control of warehouse order picking: A literature review,” European Journal of Operational Research, vol. 182, pp. 481–501, Oct.
 2007.